Gradient Based Clustering: Introduction

 \section{Introduction}

-Clustering is a fundamental problem in unsupervized learning and is ubiquitous in various applications and domains, \cite{banerjee_anomaly}, \cite{Huber_clust}, \cite{JAIN2010651}, \cite{10.5555/944919.944973}. $K$-means \cite{Lloyd} is a classical and widely adopted method for clustering.
+Clustering is a fundamental problem in unsupervized learning and is ubiquitous in various applications and domains, \cite{banerjee_anomaly}, \cite{Huber_clust}, \cite{JAIN2010651}, \cite{dhillon2003adivisive}. $K$-means \cite{Lloyd} is a classical and widely adopted method for clustering.
 For a given target number $K$ of clusters, $K$-means proceeds iteratively by alternating between two steps: 1) cluster assignment, i.e., assign each data point to its closest (in terms of the Euclidean distance) cluster; and 2) finding cluster centers, i.e., position each cluster's center at the average of the data points currently assigned to the cluster.
-Besides $K$-means, popular clustering methods include its improved version $K$-means++ \cite{kmeans++}, as well as $K$-modes \cite{Huang97clusteringlarge}, $K$-medians \cite{arya-k-med}, \cite{arora_kmedians}, etc. \thefootnote \footnote{ The work of D. Bajovic is supported by the European Union’s Horizon 2020 Research and Innovation program under grant agreement No 957337.
-The work of A. Armacki and S. Kar was partially supported by the National Science Foundation under grant CNS-1837607.
-This paper reflects only the authors' views and the European Commission cannot be held responsible for any use which may be made of the information contained therein.}
+Besides $K$-means, popular clustering methods include its improved version $K$-means++ \cite{kmeans++}, as well as $K$-modes \cite{Huang97clusteringlarge}, $K$-medians \cite{arya-k-med}, \cite{arora_kmedians}, etc.\blfootnote{The work of A. Armacki and S. Kar was partially supported by the National Science Foundation under grant CNS-1837607.
+The work of D. Bajovic and D. Jakovetic is supported by the European Union’s Horizon 2020 Research and Innovation program under grant agreements No 957337 and 871518.
+This paper reflects only the authors’ views and the European Commission cannot be held responsible for any use which may be made of the information contained therein.
+Correspondence to: Aleksandar Armacki \tt{aarmacki@andrew.cmu.edu}.}

 It is well-known, e.g., \cite{4767478}, that $K$-means can be formulated as a joint minimization of a loss function with respect to two groups of variables: 1) binary variables that encode cluster assignments; and 2) continuous variables that designate cluster centers, where the corresponding loss function is a squared Euclidean norm.
 This $K$-means representation has motivated a class of new clustering methods called Bregman clustering \cite{JMLR:v6:banerjee05b}, where the squared Euclidean norm is replaced with arbitrary Bregman divergence \cite{BREGMAN1967200}, such as Kullback-Leibler, Mahalanobis, etc. An appealing feature of Bregman clustering is that the introduction of a different loss (other than squared Euclidean) does not harm computational efficiency, as, despite a more involved loss function, the cluster center finding step is still akin to $K$-means, i.e., it corresponds to computing an average vector.